 Instruction in Applied Music (studio instruction) is offered in the following areas: classical guitar, organ, percussion, piano, strings, voice, brass, woodwind, and harpsichord.
 Space in applied music studios is limited, and the number of qualified students seeking admission to the Music Department often exceeds that which can be accommodated.
-Therefore a student's eligibility to study applied music will be determined by performance audition before the appropriate faculty.
-Students may audition by tape or in person, and should plan to perform approximately ten minutes of music.
+Therefore, a student's eligibility to study applied music will be determined by performance audition before the appropriate faculty.
 The audition material will be of the student's choosing, normally a prepared solo and (for instrumentalists) scales.